rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   and probabilities---by proofs meaning such arguments from experience as
 >   leave no room for doubt or opposition. [^Hume2007p56]

-Hume:

->   Even after the observation of the frequent conjunction of objects,
->   we have no reason to draw any inference concerning any object beyond those
->   of which we have had experience.

---  David Hume, in A Treatise of Human Nature, Book I, part 3, Section 12.

 -   [Ch&amacr;rv&amacr;ka](https://en.wikipedia.org/wiki/Charvaka) - ancient Indian philosophy
 -   Hume
     -   Problem of induction [^Hume2007pXX]